 You can read my full review of Memrise.

 You can find standardized lessons based on popular textbooks or lexicon frequency lists.
-The app has a unique method that creates funny or peculiar associations with the studied words.
+The app uses a unique method to create humorous or unusual associations with the studied words.

 Memrise has a sizeable community of over 35 million language learners.

-It helps you develop real-life experiences through multiple easy-to-use games and over 30,000 native speaker video clips in the “learn with locals” pro version.
+It helps you gain real-life experience through multiple easy-to-use games and over 30,000 native-speaker video clips in the “learn with Locals” pro version.

-Pros: Memrise allows you to learn joyfully, using memes and gamification to make learning fast-paced and productive.
+Pros: Memrise lets you learn joyfully, using memes and gamification to make learning fast-paced and engaging.

-You can select from different languages, levels, and courses on the platform.
+You can select from a variety of languages, levels, and courses on the platform.
 Some possibilities may not be available elsewhere.

-Cons: The quality of user-created content deviates significantly, and the exercises can frequently become repetitive.
+Cons: The quality of user-created content varies significantly, and the exercises can become repetitive at times.
 I didn’t find Memrise convenient.

 Memrise mainly focuses on a basic glossary and leaves much to be desired.
 The format is not suitable beyond that.
 Like Duolingo, it confines your options if English is not your primary language.